-Every day, the News and on the local Patch, are filled with reports of serious motorcycle accidents on Long Island roadways.
-Motorists don't understand how to share the road and drive safely with bikers.
+Every day, the news is filled with reports of serious motorcycle accidents on Long Island roadways.
+Motorists don’t understand how to share the road and drive safely with bikers.
 Unfortunately for the motorcycle rider, these accidents can result in grievous injuries or death.
-In 2014, the American Automobile Association (AAA) released shocking statistics regarding motorcycle accidents on Long Island.
-Specifically, that 95% of Long Island motorcycle fatalities happen in Suffolk County.
+In 2014, the American Automobile Association (AAA) released the shocking statistic that 95% of Long Island motorcycle fatalities happen in Suffolk County.
 In most of these accidents, the driver of the motor vehicle involved was found to be at fault.
 In many cases, motorists made surprise left-hand turns in front of motorcycles coming from the other direction.
 In other cases, motorists were driving while distracted.

 Motorcycle accidents are unlike motor vehicle accidents in many ways and if you are interested in becoming a motorcyclist, it’s important that you know this information.

-Motorcycles are NOT covered by No Fault Insurance.
+The first thing to know is that motorcycles are NOT covered by no-fault insurance.
 If you are on a motorcycle and are involved in an accident, there is no vehicle insurance coverage for your medical bills, lost wages, medical mileage or home care services.
 Therefore, if you do decide you want to ride, make sure that you have health insurance.
-If you don't and you are in an accident, you may wind up with thousands of dollars in medical bills on top of dealing with your injuries.
+If you don’t and you are in an accident, you may wind up with tens of thousands of dollars in medical bills on top of dealing with your injuries.
 Dealing with insurmountable medical bills while losing time from work recovering is a nightmare scenario.
 If you are thinking about getting a bike or currently ride without health insurance, look into coverage options.

-2. Juries just don't love motorcyclists.
-It's a known fact.
-You may be the most decent human being, but a jury most likely won't have much sympathy for you, no matter how bad your injuries may be.
-It also won't matter if most if not all of the fault is on the other driver.
-Right or wrong, there is still a bias against motorcycle riders that is difficult to overcome because riding is inherently dangerous and most jurors that only reckless people ride motorcycles..
+Second, you also need to be forewarned that juries just don’t love motorcyclists.
+It’s a known fact.
+You may be the most decent human being, but a jury most likely won’t have much sympathy for you, no matter how bad your injuries may be.
+It also won’t matter if most or all of the fault is on the other driver.
+Right or wrong, there is still a bias against motorcycle riders that is difficult to overcome because riding is inherently dangerous, and most jurors assume that only reckless people ride motorcycles.
 This becomes much more difficult in conservative counties like Nassau and Suffolk.
-We know this isn't true, but it's challenging to get a jury to believe you.
+We know this isn’t true, but it’s challenging to get a jury to believe you.

-3. Motorcyclists are not bound by New York's Serious Injury threshold law, because you don't have no-fault coverage.
-Is this good?
-Yes.
-It means that even if you suffer relatively minor injury, we don't have to worry about getting your case dismissed.
+OK, those are the disadvantages, however, there is one positive.
+Motorcyclists are not bound by New York’s serious injury threshold law, because you don’t have no-fault coverage.
+This is a good thing, because it means that even if you suffer a relatively minor injury, we don’t have to worry about getting your case dismissed.

-At The Law Office of Jeena R. Belil, P.C., we understand the complicated issues involved in Long Island motorcycle accidents and have experience recovering compensation for your injuries.
-We know how to fight the insurance companies while helping you put your best foot forward despite the biases facing you.
+I understand the complicated issues involved in motorcycle accidents on Long Island and have experience recovering compensation for your injuries.
+I know how to fight the insurance companies while helping you put your best foot forward despite the biases you face.